 Focusing on all basic kickboxing principals such as foot work, attacks, defenses and a full body workout.
 Classes will give student basic self defense striking skills.

-Classes are not regularly scheduled, they run in 6 Week workshops.
-Follow us online to keep up do date with the next set of classes.
+Classes are not regularly scheduled, they run in 5 Week workshops.

 (No equipment required)